briantmarchant/INTEX-GROUP210/NorthWestLabs/ReadMe.txt

 Labworker: Can view Order Tracking, Inventory, Lab Schedule

-Manager: Can view Sales, Billing(only "Update Hourly Rate" option), Accounts, Reports
+Manager: Can view Sales, Billing(only "Update Hourly Rate" option), Order Tracking Accounts, Reports

 All Menu options that are not represented above outside of "Master" will be viewed by users that are not represented in our list of users at the moment.
 These include Billing, Technical Director etc.